surajkumar214/DAS2021-Group-4/group_04.md

 </div>

-From Figure , we can see some patterns in the residuals.
+From Figure , we can see some patterns in the residuals vs predicted value.
 It would be better to fit some quadratic terms in the explanatory variables.
 Residuals seem to be normally distributed with some heavy tails.
 Now, we proceed with the dispersion test as there has been some evidence of underdispersion.

 <div class="figure" style="text-align: center">